hoemw/CTF-Writeups/NYP-MAYCTF-2022/Forensics/Anime4Life.md

 The flag is behind another password in the pdf file.

 I realised that the password pattern is based on the anime character Killua Zoldyck from hunterxhunter.

-So I typed in "Killua" as the password and got the flag:
+So I typed in "Killua" as the password and got the flag.

-**NYP{M4g1c_byt35_4rE_fUn}**
+Flag: **NYP{M4g1c_byt35_4rE_fUn}**